 Deciding what structure to use in the construction of your forever home can be quite overwhelming.
-This is due to the wide range of options available out there, ranging from concrete slab to wooden construction.
-However, such decisions are influenced by the building characteristics you desire and your budget.
-This post aims to show why insulated concrete forms structure is your best bet in terms of constructing an energy efficient home that can withstand natural disasters, ultimately standing the test of time.
+This is due to the wide range of options available out there, ranging from concrete slabs to wooden construction.
+However, such decisions are dependant on the building characteristics you desire and your budget.
+This post aims to show why insulated concrete forms structure is your best bet in terms of constructing an energy-efficient home that can withstand natural disasters, ultimately standing the test of time.

 To help in better understanding why they are that desirable, this post will cover overarching topics ranging from;

 - What exactly are insulated concrete forms?

 - How they are different compared to conventional construction techniques?

 - Why should I opt-in for ICF construction?